 A personal alert system should your family member fall

 Some nonmedical home care may be available for persons with low income.
 If your parent is on Medicaid or Supplemental Security Income (SSI), contact the local Area Agency on Aging.
-The state Medicaid office or local Veterans’ Service office may also be able to help.
+The state Medicaid office or local Veterans Service Office may also be able to help.
 Hiring a care manager who knows community resources may be the most efficient way to find low-income services.
-A care manager can determine whether your family member is eligible for local programs.
-In addition, these professionals know whether a waiting list is in place and how best to apply.
+A care manager can determine whether your relative is eligible for local programs.
+In addition, they know whether a waiting list is in place and how best to apply.

-If your family member does need in-home care, a care manager can help arrange these services cost effectively.
+If your loved one does need in-home care, a care manager can help arrange these services in a cost-effective way.
 Give us a call at 928-300-0172.
 We’d be happy to talk to you about ways to save money while meeting your loved one’s needs.

 Hospice care emphasizes quality of life.
 The focus is on keeping the

 patient comfortable emotionally, physically, and even spiritually.
-Nurses and physicians help manage difficult symptoms (pain, nausea, and fatigue).
-Social workers and chaplains assist with emotional and spiritual issues (anxiety and depression).
-Nurse’s aides come several times a week to bathe and groom the patient.
+Nurses and physicians help manage difficult symptoms (pain, nausea, fatigue).
+Social workers and chaplains assist with emotional and spiritual issues (anxiety, depression, spiritual distress).
+Nurse aides come several times a week to bathe and groom the patient.
 And a volunteer is available to give family members a few hours off each week.